 The model forecasts are in the third data row of the table (in blue).
 Note that past and current forecasts reflect the latest values of the independent variables, which means that forecasts will change when revisions are made to the historical economic data.

-The monthly standard error of the model is approximately 77,000 jobs.
-The first and last data rows of the table report the forecast plus 0.5 standard errors (in green) and the forecast minus 0.5 standard errors (in red), respectively.
+The monthly standard error of the model is approximately 82,000 jobs.
+The first and last data rows of the table report the forecast plus one standard error (in green) and the forecast minus one standard error (in red), respectively.
 All values are rounded to the nearest thousand.
-If the model errors were normally distributed, roughly 31% of the observations would fall below -0.5 standard errors and another 31% of the observations would exceed +0.5 standard errors.
+If the model errors were normally distributed, roughly 16% of the observations would fall below minus one standard error and another 16% of the observations would exceed plus one standard error.

 Basic forecasting tools can help you identify unusual consensus economic estimates, which often lead to substantial surprises and market movements.
 Identifying such environments in advance may help you protect your portfolio from these corrections and help you determine the optimal entry and exit points for your strategies.

 In the case of the NFP data, the monthly report data is highly variable and prone to substantial revisions.
 As a result, having an independent and unbiased indicator of the health of the U.S. job market is especially important.